Axentro/spinach/README.md

 * set
 * execute

 In your HTML you use these to write the specs.
 See below.
+See also the specs of this project for examples.

 ### Set Variable

 ```html
 <p>